You should have conda and the ArcGIS API for Python installed on your system. If you don't, please see the Install and set up guide for instructions.

 The easiest way to understand conda is by working through the 30-minute Getting Started tutorial.
 The sections below summarize and outline the commands you need to know to work with the ArcGIS API for Python.

 Conda is a platform-independent package manager application that can install, update, and remove Python packages.
 Packages are bundles of software and supporting files stored in any of a variety of repositories called channels.
 Channels may be a default set of cloud locations, such as Anaconda Cloud, or private repositories created by individuals or organizations.
 Conda searches a default set of channels when listing or installing packages.
-See Managing Channels for more information, such as how to configure conda to search specific channels.
+See Conda channels for more information, such as how to configure conda to search specific channels.

 Esri has created a conda repository at a channel named